Hubert Hamilton: First World War

-Hamilton received command of the 3rd Division in June 1914, and at the outbreak of the First World War immediately took the force to France with the British Expeditionary Force in the II Corps under General Horace Smith-Dorrien.
+At the outbreak of the First World War, just weeks after becoming GOC, Hamilton immediately took his division to France with the rest of the British Expeditionary Force (BEF) in the II Corps, which was then commanded by General Sir Horace Smith-Dorrien, who admired Hamilton.
 During August and September, Hamilton's force was almost continuously engaged, fighting at the battle of Mons, Le Cateau and along the lines of the Marne River.
 In exhausting combat, casualties were massive and Hamilton came close to death on 26 September when a shell landed just feet away from where he and two other generals were discussing operations.
 Luckily for them however, the munition did not detonate.
-In spite of difficult conditions of the campaign, Hamilton shared his men's hardships and was frequently in the front line, earning the affectionate nickname "Hammy" from his subordinates.
+Despite the often difficult conditions of the fighting, Hamilton shared his men's hardships and was frequently in the front line, earning the affectionate nickname of "Hammy" from his subordinates.

 Hamilton's luck did not last.
-As British, French and German units raced for the Picardy coast during the Race for the Sea, Hamilton's division was in the vanguard and was heavily engaged in the opening weeks of October.
+As British, French and German units raced for the Picardy coast during the race for the Sea, Hamilton's division was in the vanguard and was heavily engaged in the opening weeks of October.
 On 14 October, Hamilton and several aides-de-camp traveled to the village of La Couture near Béthune on the front lines to witness the situation and had just dismounted from their horses when a large shrapnel shell detonated yards overhead.
-The officers who accompanied him were unhurt but a single bullet entered General Hamilton's forehead, killing him instantly.
-An aide of General Hamilton, William Congreve, wrote in his diary: "14 October, La Couture, Hammy is dead, and we lose a splendid soldier and I a very good friend."
+The officers who accompanied him were unhurt but a single bullet entered Major General Hamilton's forehead, killing him instantly.
+One of Hamilton's aides, William Congreve, son of the-then Brigadier General Walter Congreve VC (and who would himself go on to win the VC almost two years later), wrote in his diary:

 Hamilton was buried in the churchyard at La Couture, against the church wall with General Smith-Dorrien in attendance and a representative of each regiment in the division as an honour guard.
 The only light was provided by car headlamps, and shellfire occasionally forced the chaplain to pause in the service.
 Indeed, fighting was so close during the brief ceremony that enemy bullets occasionally struck the walls and nearby graves, although none of the mourners were hit.
 General Smith-Dorrien concluded the service with the words "Indeed a true soldier's grave.
 God rest his soul."